-This, the Society's highest award, is given in recognition of a research career and scholarly activities in the field of reproductive biology.
-The nominee does not have to be a member of the Society and must be living at the time of the nomination deadline.
+Named for a distinguished reproductive biologist, this is the Society's highest award.
+The highest award of the SSR is given in recognition of a career of research and scholarly activities in the field of reproductive biology.
+The nominee must be living at the time their nomination is submitted.
+The nominee does not have to be a member of the Society.
+See procedures for guidelines regarding the length of the nomination and supporting letters.

 The Carl G. Hartman Award is supported by the SSR.

 Criteria for the Carl G. Hartman award are as follows:

 - Pioneered in the development of novel and significant areas of knowledge, including the development of creative and innovative hypotheses.

 - Developed new knowledge in a creative manner and with independent insight.

 - Created new knowledge to expand the understanding of reproductive biology and/or extended the application of knowledge to technology.